earwig/earwigbot/README.rst

 Tasks have access to ``config.tasks[task_name]`` for config information, which is a node in ``config.yml`` like every other attribute of ``bot.config``.
-This can be used to store, for example, edit summaries, or templates to append to user talk pages, so that these can be easily changed without modifying the task itself.
+This can be used to store, for example, edit summaries or templates to append to user talk pages, so that these can be easily changed without modifying the task itself.